Far-right group attacks migrants on Greek island - Journal du Cameroun

 A far-right group launched a violent attack overnight on migrants staging a sit-in protest on the Greek island of Lesbos, injuring around a dozen people, police said Monday.

+Nevertheless, the Greek government on Monday insisted that asylum seekers remain on the islands while their applications were processed.

-Despite police presence, the situation soon escalated as the extremists started throwing bottles and lighting flares, shouting slogans like “Burn them alive” and “Throw them in the sea”.
+The situation on Lesbos escalated as members of the Patriotic Movement threw bottles and lit flares, shouting slogans like “burn them alive” and “throw them in the sea”.

-Tensions spiralled further when leftwing activists arrived in support of the migrants and started fighting with the far-right supporters.
+Despite a police presence, tensions spiralled further when leftwing activists arrived to defend the migrants and started fighting with the far-right supporters.

-The clashes raged all night until security forces used tear gas to disperse the crowd and evacuate the square, forcing the Afghans to return to the island’s overcrowded migrant camps.
+The clashes raged all night until security forces used tear gas to disperse the crowd and evacuate the square, forcing the Afghans to return to their overcrowded camps.

-A dozen migrants were lightly hurt and had to be taken to hospital, police said.
+A dozen asylum-seekers were lightly hurt and had to be taken to hospital, police said.

+The mayor of Lesbos, Spyros Galinos, accused police of intervening too late, in a letter addressed to Prime Minister Alexis Tsipras and opposition leaders.

+Galinos also criticised the government’s “inertia and wrong handling” of the migrant crisis, which has “stranded thousands of people in miserable conditions in a city of 27,000”.

-Over 6,500 migrants are currently stranded on Lesbos, far exceeding the 3,000 spots available in the camps.
+The prime minister is due to visit Lesbos, currently home to some 6,500 migrants — far exceeding the 3,000 spots available in the camps.

 More than one million people, mainly fleeing war in Syria, crossed to Greece from Turkey in 2015 after the onset of the bloc’s worst migration crisis since World War II.